-The HIPAA, or Health Insurance Portability and Accountability Act (specifically, the Privacy rule) requires that employers protect health information within electronic health care transactions.
+The HIPAA, or Health Insurance Portability and Accountability Act (specifically, the privacy rule) requires that employers protect health information within electronic healthcare transactions.
 Though the process may seem daunting, taking the proper steps is actually quite simple.

-Businesses regularly deal with violations of the HIPAA Privacy rule.
+Businesses regularly deal with violations of the HIPAA privacy rule.
 According to the U.S. Department of Health and Human Services, around 91,000 complaints of HIPAA violations were filed between 2003 and 2013.
 Data show that the majority of the complaints originate from physical theft of data, followed by disclosure of data without patient authorization, and losing data.

 The civil penalty for HIPAA violations is a hefty $50,000 per violation.
 US Bio-Clean offers expert consulting services to help businesses deal with HIPAA.

-Businesses can easily avoid the majority of HIPAA violations by following a few basic procedures.
+You can easily avoid the majority of HIPAA violations by following a few basic procedures.

 Limit Access to Important Areas